Emanuelf-sfsu/Gator-Vision/README.md

 # Gator-Vision
 ## Introduction
-- Not all San Francisco state visitors get the opportunity to take a tour of the campus.
-- The art makers sculptures often blend into the campus surroundings and their history is forgotten
-- My Gator Vison research involves finding the best method of using machine learning to create a model.
+San Francisco State University is a public institution that utilizes a variety of methods to expose new/existing students to information about art, facilities, events, etc.
+However, there still seems to be a gap in the information.
+Tools such as social media, virtual tours, and in-person tours help visitors learn about the campus generally.
+But certain, resources or key marker landmarks remain a mystery to even graduating seniors.
+In this paper, I will be exploring the method of using a phone camera and machine learning to identify specific art pieces located throughout the campus.